flyandi/BitsyLED/README.md

 The configurator is a visual tool that allows easy setup of LED's and supports various effects such blinking, strobe and pulsing.

+It allows to setup different selectable ranges which can be controlled via an PWM RC signal, a 10k Analog Potentiometer or based on Time (TBD).

 <img src="docs/screen_1.png">

 The configurator is available currently only as unpacked Chrome extension that needs to be installed manually.
 Check the release tab for the files.

 ## Status